Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 </div>

 In the figure on the left, an error is made if we decide to reject the Null, which occurs when our observation lies to the right of the critical value - $$*$$.
 While in the right figure, an error is made if we decide to not reject the Null, which occurs when our observation lies to the left of $$*$$.

-It's important to note that we can reduce the probability of a Type II error by shifting the decision boundary (i.e., the value of $$\alpha$$ to the right.
+**Remark:** Observe that we can reduce the probability of a Type II error by shifting the decision boundary (i.e., the value of $$\alpha$$ to the right.
 However, doing so would increase the probability of a Type I error, since a larger critical region would make it easier to reject the null hypothesis.